zulip/zulip/docs/chat-zulip-org.md

 you will soon be talking to core Zulip developers and other users.
-To get help in real time, you will have the best luck finding core developers roughly between 16:00 UTC and 23:59 UTC, but the sun never sleeps on the Zulip development community.
-Most questions get a reply within minutes to a few hours, depending on time of day.
+To get help in real time, you will have the best luck finding core developers roughly between 16:00 UTC and 23:59 UTC, but the sun never sleeps on the Zulip community.
+Most questions get a reply within minutes to a few hours, depending on the time of day.

 ## This is a bleeding edge development server